1.8. Challenger Service API

 404 Not found:

 The service is unaware of a matching challenge.
-If the request ask for application/json the response will include error code, hint and detail.
+The response will include error code, hint and detail.
 Since protocol v1.
-Otherwise, the body contains information using the template validation-unknown.

 429 Too Many Requests: